Praveen2795/Basic-Data-Analysis-Projects/README.md

 - EDA on 911 calls
 - EDA on Google Apps.
 - EDA on IPL data
+- EDA on purchases
+- EDA on Titanic train data
 - EDA on weather data
 - EDA on cars data
 - EDA on check post data